Advance Your Education While Working? You Got This.

 - Combine Both Arenas.
 Bring work to school and school to work whenever possible.
 If classwork regards advancement of your current career, try using work examples for assignments.
 Examine workplace issues that could dictate innovative school projects.
 And remember that work breaks and lunch hours can double as study sessions!

 - Research On-Line Options.
-With increasing wireless interconnectivity, it’s possible to explore and participate in almost any academic area on-line.
+With increasing wireless interconnectivity, it’s possible to explore and participate in almost any academic area online, from engineering to online RN to BSN.
 Internet courses allow for greater flexibility of scheduling and eliminate transportation issues.
 Employers widely view on-line degrees in a favorable light, especially if the issuing institution is non-profit.